Shruti71153/Fraud-Detection-in-Financial-Transactions/README.md

 Financial fraud is a growing threat in the era of digital banking.
 Traditional detection methods often fail to catch sophisticated fraud patterns in real time.
-This project uses machine learning to detect fraudulent bank account opening applications using the BAF Dataset (NeurIPS 2022) — a realistic, large-scale dataset built from real banking data.
+This project uses machine learning to detect fraudulent bank account opening applications.

 ---